 A “budget summary” for the proposed research project is required and must be submitted with the application and within the allowable two-page limit.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.
 Your budget must not exceed the maximum amount of the award, $155,000 ($150K for direct research and $5K for travel) and may not exceed $60,000 (direct and indirect costs) in a given year

 .
 A total of $5,000 over a three year period not to exceed $2,500 per year (if you request the full $2,500 for 2 years and are requesting a 3 year award you will not be able to request travel funds for one of those years) must be allocated to support registration and travel to the annual Alzheimer’s Association International Conference (AAIC), a condition of the award.
 Indirect costs are capped at no more than ten percent (10%).
-The remaining funds, $10,000 to the applicant and $10,000 to the primary mentor, will be awarded upon successful completion of the three year (minimum 2 years) program and should not be included in your budget.
+The remaining funds, $10,000 to the applicant and $10,000 to the primary mentor, will be awarded upon successful completion of the three year (minimum 2 years – award cannot be for only one year) program and should not be included in your budget.

 Allowable costs under this award

 It is required that most of the funds awarded under this program be used for direct research support.
 No more than 10% of the total award may be included as indirect costs.